 If something truly important happens to distract you, stop what you are doing, set it aside and really concentrate on the new thing.

 Ever been accused of ‘not really listening’?
 If someone important needs to talk to you, set what you are doing aside and actually listen to them.
-Don’t keep working while ‘listening’.
+Don’t keep working or check your phone while you are ‘listening’.
 Chances are you really won’t hear, and you might give someone important to you a wrong or incomplete answer.
 Not many things make someone feel more impotent than not being heard.